Broad Business Model Competition

 - What opportunity or problem are you addressing?

-- How do you make money (profit, not just revenue)?
+- How do you make (or plan to make) money?

 - Who is on your team?
 Why are you/they qualified to do this?

 All applications will be reviewed for completeness and clarity of the criteria outlined above.

 In Phase 2 applicants will be tasked with preparing a professional business plan for their company or idea.